Hyderabad Bicycling Club: Members

-The club consists of expatriates, NRI's who have relocated their base to India and local hyderabadis who have the passion for cycling.
-The club is open for people of all age, profession and sex.
+The club consists of expatriates, NRI's who have relocated their base to India, and local Hyderabadis who have passion a for cycling.
+The club is open for people to all ages, professions, and sexes.

 The former organizer of the club was Shay Mandel, an experienced cyclist who has been cycling internationally for more than twenty years.
 Under his patronage, the club grew to a very large group of people, who now ride together regularly.
 He stressed the need for a balanced cycling regime, including power, endurance, and speed-building rides.
 The members also get technical lessons on biking, bike maintenance, and other useful tips from the organizer.

-Currently, the Hyderabad Bicycling Club proudly boasts of over 2000 members from the Twin Cities of Hyderabad & Secunderabad and their suburbs.
-The Hyderabad Bicycling Club, in association with the GHMC (Greater Hyderabad Municipal Corporation-Govt. of Telangana), has set up its own "hbc Bike Station" on the Necklace Road, having 30 Hybrid Bikes, 30 MTB Bikes, 10 Tandem Bikes, 15 Road Bikes, and 15 Kid Bikes.
-These bicycles can be used by any person with a nominal fee per day on the main road.
+Currently, the Hyderabad Bicycling Club proudly boasts over 2000 members from the Twin Cities of Hyderabad and Secunderabad and their suburbs.
+The Hyderabad Bicycling Club, in association with the GHMC (Greater Hyderabad Municipal Corporation-Govt. of Telangana), has set up its own "HBC Bike Station" on Necklace Road, having 30 hybrid bikes, 30 MTB bikes, 10 tandem bikes, 15 road bikes, and 15 kid bikes.
+These bicycles can be used by any person for a nominal fee per day on the main road.

 Chapters

-As Hyderabad is a big city, the club has two chapters - the HITEC City Chapter and the Secunderabad Chapter.
-Each chapter has a few ride-leaders who organise at least one ride a week.
+As Hyderabad is a big city, the club has two chapters: the HITEC City Chapter and the Secunderabad Chapter.
+Each chapter has a few ride leaders who organize at least one ride a week.

 The riding starting point varies for each ride, and is designated on the club's meetup website.

 Media coverage

-The activity of the club and its members have been regularly covered in the media.
+The activities of the club and its members have been regularly covered in the media.
 Following are few of the mentions: